ryukirisame/learningjs/how js works.md

 ```

 5. Arrow Functions:
-Arrow functions are unique because they don't have their own 'this' binding.
+- Arrow functions are unique because they don't have their own 'this' binding.
 Instead, they inherit 'this' from the surrounding lexical context—the scope in which they were defined.
-This behavior makes arrow functions particularly useful in scenarios where you want to maintain the 'this' value from the outer scope, such as in callback functions or event handlers.

 - Basically, arrow functions get their 'this' value from the execution context of their surrounding code.
 - Also, keep in mind that Objects don't create execution contexts, functions and modules do.